 Counseling Model

-Each session begins with prayer, and clients are given counsel that meets their needs.
-There are various books and resources that supplement the counseling.
-Homework is often given at the end of each session.
-Contact our office or schedule a phone call for any questions you might have.
+Each session begins with prayer, and counsel that meets their needs.
+Various books and resources supplement the counseling.
+Homework is typically given at the end of each session.
+Please get in touch with our office or schedule a phone call to discuss any questions you may have.

 Counseling Distinctives of IBCC